411 Special Topics in Marine Geology and Geophysics

 During ~10 day to >3 week durations at sea, you will work alongside experienced scientists, engineers and the ship’s crew to gain at-sea research and sea-going experience using advanced oceanographic research instruments and vehicles, and you will conduct your own research using data collected with some of these tools.
-This summer the Ocean Observatories Initiative (OOI) Regional Cabled Array VISIONS'20 cruise will be aboard the Scripps Institution of Oceanography research ship the R/V Revelle and will include the ROV Jason.
-The exact dates are not finalized but the expedition will take place ~July 12-August 22 ± a few days.
-The onboard team will include scientists from the College of the Environment - School of Oceanography, engineers from the Applied Physcis Laboratory, and professors from Grays Harbor College.
+This summer the Ocean Observatories Initiative (OOI) Cabled Array VISIONS'21 cruise will be aboard a 274" global class research ship the R/V Revelle and will include the ROV Jason.
+The ~45 day cruise is not yet scheduled but will take place during the June to August timeframe and will include a team of scientists from the College of the Environment - School of Oceanography, engineers from the Applied Physcis Laboratory, and professors from Grays Harbor College.
 Over 20 graduate and undergraduate students will participate on this cruise.
 There will be 3-4 Legs of the cruise with each duration ~8-10 days.
 Students may participate on more than one Leg.

-As a member of this oceanographic expedition and class, you will be taking part in the fourth Operations and Maintenance cruise for America’s first high-power and high-bandwidth cabled observatory called the Regional Cabled Array (RCA).
-It is the most advanced underwater observatory in the world's oceans.
-The University of Washington led the design and installation of the observatory, which was completed in 2014, and is now overseeing its operation of (www.interactiveoceans.washington.edu).
-The RCA is part of the National Science Foundation’s Ocean Observatories Initiative, which hosts a network of instruments, undersea-cabled observatories and instrumented moorings that span the Western Hemisphere.
-The RCA component includes state-of-the-art instruments and full water column moorings (up to ~2700 m in height) with instrumented wire crawlers that form high-power and high-bandwidth networks permanently installed across the Juan de Fuca tectonic plate off the coast of Washington and Oregon.
-All data are transfered at the speed of light to shore for a global audience to freely use.
+As a member of this oceanographic expedition and class, you will be taking part in the fourth Operations and Maintenance cruise for America’s first high-power and high-bandwidth cabled observatory.
+This ocean observatory is called the Regional Cabled Array [formally known as the Regional Scale Nodes (RSN)].
+The University of Washington led the design and installation of the observatory and is now overseeing its operation of (www.interactiveoceans.washington.edu).
+The Regional Cabled Array is part of the National Science Foundation’s Ocean Observatories Initiative, which hosts a network of instruments, undersea-cabled observatories and instrumented moorings that span the Western Hemisphere.
+The Regional Cabled Array component includes state-of-the-art instruments and full water column moorings (up to ~2700 m in height) with instrumented wire crawlers that form high-power and high-bandwidth networks permanently installed across the Juan de Fuca tectonic plate off the coast of Washington and Oregon.
 As a member of this course, you will be participating in a truly groundbreaking effort that is transforming the kind of science and exploration that we can do in the world’s oceans.